 Military Ridge State Trail: Riley to Madison

 The Military Ridge State Trail from Riley to Madison’s Velo UnderRound is 10.5 miles long.
-The route journeys through the open countryside of the Upper Sugar River Watershed.
-It then passes through Veroina and makes its way adjacent to buse U.S. Highways 18-151 to Madison.
-The trail ends at the Velo Underround, a unique junction of five different paths.
+The route journeys through the Upper Sugar River Watershed from Riley to Verona.
+It continues on from there, making its way adjacent to busy U.S. Highways 18-151 to Madison.
+The trail ends at the Velo UnderRound, a unique junction of five different paths.

-Riley is reached by exiting U.S. Highways 18-151 north onto County Highway PD.
-Drive 5.5 miles and turn left (north) onto County Highway J. It’s 2.5 miles to Riley.
+By car, the trailhead in Riley is reached by exiting U.S. Highways 18-151 east of Mount Horeb, and going north onto County Highway PD.
+Drive 5.5 miles east and turn left (north) onto County Highway J. It’s 2.5 miles to Riley and the trailhead.
 Parking, a self-registration station, information kiosks, and portable toilet are found at the trailhead.

 It is about 10.5 miles from Riley to the Velo UnderRound in Madison.